pkuhlers/bios611_project1/README.md

 Shiny Dashboard
 ---------------
-In order to build the shiny dashboard run the following:

-    > docker run -v `pwd`:/home/rstudio -p 8787:8787 -p 8788:8788 -e PASSWORD=<yourpassword> -t project1-env

-Connect to port 8787.
+To start the shiny dashboard, make sure you are connected to port 8787.
 Then within the rstudio terminal, run:

     > make beer_mortality_shiny